virmodoetiae/shaderthing/README.md

 Compared to Shadertoy, some features are currently missing, primarily sound/video input-related features as well as 3D-texture uniforms, though support for these will likely be added at some point in the future.

 Whether you are merely curious about or already have solid skills in the field of shaders, give it a try!
-Both the source code and the executable(s) (the latter is not included in the repository yet) are distribued under a permissive modified [zlib/linpng license](https://opensource.org/license/zlib/).
+Both the source code and the [executables](https://github.com/virmodoetiae/shaderthing/releases/) are distributed under a permissive modified [zlib/linpng license](https://opensource.org/license/zlib/).

 # Repository structure

 This repository consists of:
 * the top-level ShaderThing app (in shaderthing/);
-* the vir (static) library (a high-level wrapper for graphics, window & input management, in vir/);
+* the vir library (a high-level wrapper for graphics, window & input management, in vir/);
-* a collection of third-party libraries (ranging from [GLFW](https://www.glfw.org/) to ImGui) compiled into a single static library.
+* a collection of third-party libraries (ranging from [GLFW](https://www.glfw.org/) to ImGui), compiled into a single one.

 The vir and third-party libraries are statically linked to the final ShaderThing executable, making it stand-alone.

-The vir library (whose development both predates and partially motivated the development of ShaderThing) currently only wraps OpenGL (for graphics management) and GLFW (for window & input management), but it is structured to possibly accomodate for other rendering and window/input-management platforms (though no such plans exists as of now).
+The vir library (whose development both predates and partially led to the development of ShaderThing) currently only wraps OpenGL (for graphics management) and GLFW (for window & input management), but it is structured to possibly accomodate for other rendering and window/input-management platforms (though no such plans exists for the time being).

 # How to compile